-The aim was to examine if lower-limb kinetic and kinematic asymmetries are transferred between sprint running and countermovement jumps in a group of university Rugby Union players.
-Eight university Rugby Union players (20.31.6 years) participated in the study.
+The aim of this study was to examine if lower-limb kinetic and kinematic asymmetries are transferred between sprint running and countermovement jumps in a group of university Rugby Union players.
+Eight university Rugby Union players (20.3 ± 1.6 years) participated in the study.
 Three-dimensional kinematic and force platform data recorded sprint runs and countermovement jumps.
-Across the two movements there was a substantial and moderate level of agreement for the ankle ROM and peak normalised GRF, respectively.
-No significant difference between inter-limb kinematic and kinetic variables at the group level.
+Across the two movements there was a substantial and moderate level of agreement for the ankle range of motion and peak normalized ground reaction force, respectively.
+No significant differences were observed between interlimb kinematic and kinetic variables at the group level.
 Lower-limb asymmetries may be transferred across dynamic movements and are present at the individual level.

 |Journal||International Journal of Athletic Therapy and Training|

 Bibliographical noteAccepted author manuscript version reprinted, by permission, from International Journal of Athletic Therapy and Training, 2020, https://doi.org/10.1123/ijatt.2019-0033. © Human Kinetics, Inc.